 Indexical Films LLC is Mariam Ghani’s umbrella for collaborative productions.
-As a visual artist and independent filmmaker, Mariam Ghani has produced or co-produced 28 short films and multiple-channel installations, six transmedia projects, live cinema events, and a number of traveling film programs, exhibitions, conferences, and discussions, with production partners including Alternet, Creative Time, Die Zeit, Asia Art Archive, Asian Contemporary Art Week, New York University, the Queens Museum of Art, the Sharjah Art Foundation, the Dhaka Art Summit, Secession in Vienna, the Wellcome Collection in the UK, the Rogaland Kunstsenter in Stavanger, the Goethe Institute in Kabul, and Ryan Lee Gallery in New York, which represents Ghani’s work in the visual arts field and acts as her co-producer, agent and distributor for short-form and installation work.
-Her films and installations have been presented and collected by museums, festivals, and biennials across the US, UK, Europe, Asia and the Middle East.
+As a visual artist and independent filmmaker, Mariam Ghani has produced or co-produced 28 short films and multiple-channel installations, six transmedia projects, live cinema events, and a number of traveling film programs, exhibitions, conferences, and discussions, with production partners including Creative Time, Die Zeit, Asia Art Archive, Asian Contemporary Art Week, New York University, the Queens Museum of Art, the Metropolitan Museum, the Sharjah Art Foundation, the Dhaka Art Summit, Secession in Vienna, the Wellcome Collection in the UK, the Rogaland Kunstsenter in Stavanger, the Goethe Institute in Kabul, and Ryan Lee Gallery in New York, which represents Ghani’s work in the visual arts field and acts as her co-producer, agent and distributor for short-form and installation work.
+The resulting films and installations have been presented and collected by museums, festivals, and biennials across the US, UK, Europe, Asia and the Middle East.